tanehnazan.com

 Samuel I 15:2-34

 Parashat Zakhor is read on the Shabbat before Purim every year.
 It includes a verse commanding us not to forget Amalek, the tribe who attacked the Israelites just after they came out of Egypt.
 In addition to its regular place in the Torah, in Parashat Ki Tetze, Parashat Zakhor is read on the Shabbat before Purim because the villain of the Purim story, Haman, is said to be a descendent of Amalek.
-Hearing Parashat Zakhor in synagogue is considered the fulfillment of the mitzvah not to forget Amalek
+Hearing Parashat Zakhor in synagogue is considered the fulfillment of the mitzvah not to forget Amalek.

 "The Last Time